-19. Physical Abuse
+18. Physical Violence

-Physical violence or threatened physical violence against another person or group is prohibited.
-Responding to violence with violence may also be a violation of this policy unless such violence is a direct response of reasonable self-defense.
+Physical violence or threatened physical violence towards another person or group is prohibited.
+The University reserves the right to determine whether violence in the form of self-defense was reasonable and appropriate given the underlying circumstances.

-20. Privacy and Electronic Media Violations
+19. Privacy and Electronic Media Violations